Practice Areas

 scientific and cultural organizations.
 Looked to as a leader in her field, Brenda regularly presents on copyright, trademark, publishing and higher education topics for the BBA, NACUA, TAA and other entities.

-Brenda regularly provides pro bono legal services to individual artists through the Arts & Business Council of Greater Boston’s Volunteer Lawyers for the Arts of Massachusetts and to the Voices and Faces Project.
+Brenda regularly provides pro bono legal services to the Arts & Business Council of Greater Boston’s Volunteer Lawyers for the Arts of Massachusetts and to the Voices and Faces Project.
 She is on the board of Making Music Matters, an organization committed to providing high quality instrumental music education to students in the Boston Public Schools.
-She is also on the board of and an active singer in the Back Bay Chorale, and serves as Treasurer for Scout Troop 1 in West Roxbury, MA.
+She is also on the board of and an active singer in the Back Bay Chorale, and previously served as Treasurer for Scout Troop 1 in West Roxbury, MA.
+Brenda is an active member of BoxSmith boxing gym in West Roxbury.
+In 2024 she participated in (and won!) a charity boxing match with Haymakers for Hope, raising over $15,000 for cancer research and treatment,

 Prior to joining Archstone Law Group as a shareholder in 2019, Brenda was a partner in her predecessor firm, Rubin & Ulrich, where she focused on copyright, trademark, publishing and higher education law.
 Brenda previously served as the Assistant Director of the Volunteer Lawyers for the Arts of MA, and as a litigation associate at the firm of Palmer & Dodge, LLP (now Locke Lord).